aws-cloudformation/cloudformation-guard/README.md

     let collection = %server.Collection.*
     let count_of_items = count(%collection)
     %count_of_items >= 3
+    <<
+      Violation: Collection should contain at least 3 items
+    >>
 }
 ```

+Expected outcome is that rule fails showing us the violation message since our template is non-compliant.

 For detailed documentation regarding all supported functions, please [follow this link](./docs/FUNCTIONS.md).